-As a ploy to claim sovereignty over part of the continent, Argentina sent his pregnant mother there on purpose in 1977 so she could birth her child on a section of contested territory.
+As a ploy to claim sovereignty over part of the continent, Argentina sent a pregnant mother there on purpose in 1977 so she could birth her child on a section of contested territory.
 Nicely played Argentina…nicely played.

 3. There are no surgeries being performed at Antartica

 Since surgeries are not performed at any of the research stations, you’re not allowed to work in Antarctica unless you have your wisdom teeth an appendix removed, even if there’s nothing wrong with them.

 If that’s not dedication to your job, we don’t know what is!

 4. The creatures living in Antarctica use antifreeze

 Quite a few sea creatures which live in Antarctica have natural antifreeze in their bodies, to prevent them from freezing solid.

 5. Glaciologists are experts who study Antarctica by extracting tubes of ice (called ice cores).